mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 ### Using an `inset-area`

 The {{cssxref("inset-area")}} property provides an alternative to the `anchor()` function for positioning elements relative to anchors.
-The `inset-area` property works on the concept of a 3x3 grid of tiles, with the anchor element inside the center tile:
+The `inset-area` property works on the concept of a 3x3 grid of tiles, with the anchor element inside the center tile.
+The anchor element is contained inside the center tile, and the `inset-area` property can be used to position the anchor positioned element in any of the 9 tiles, or have it span across one, two, or three tiles.

 ![The inset-area grid, as described below](inset-area.png)

 The grid tiles are broken up into rows and columns:

 - The three rows are represented by the physical values `top`, `center`, and `bottom`.
-They also have logical equivalents — `start`, `center`, and `end`.
+They also have logical equivalents such as `start`, `center`, and `end`.
 - The three columns are represented by the physical values `left`, `center`, and `right`.
-They also have logical equivalents — `start`, `center`, and `end`.
+They also have logical equivalents such as `start`, `center`, and `end`.

-The dimensions of the center tile are defined by the [containing block](/en-US/docs/Web/CSS/Containing_block) of the anchor element, while the dimensions of the grid's outer edge are defined by the positioned element's containing block.
+The dimensions of the center tile are defined by the [containing block](/en-US/docs/Web/CSS/Containing_block) of the anchor element, while the distance between the center tile and the grid's outer edge is defined by the positioned element's containing block.

-`inset-area` property values are composed of one or two values based on the row and column values described above, with a feature extra options available, to define the region of the grid the positioned element should be placed inside.
+`inset-area` property values are composed of one or two values based on the row and column values described above, with some extra options available to define the region of the grid the positioned element should be placed inside.

 For example:

-- You can specify two of the above values to place the positioned element in that specific grid square — for example `top left` (logical equivalent `start start`) or `bottom center` (logical equivalent `end center`) will place the positioned element in the top-right or bottom center square.
+You can specify two values to place the positioned element in a specific grid square.
+For example:

+- `top left` (logical equivalent `start start`) will place the positioned element in the top-right square.
+- `bottom center` (logical equivalent `end center`) will place the positioned element in the bottom center square.

-- You can specify a row or column value plus a `span-*` value.
+You can specify a row or column value plus a `span-*` value.
 The first value specifies the row or column to place the positioned element in, placing it initially in the center, and the other one specifies the amount of that column to span.
 For example:

 - `top span-left` causes the positioned element to be placed in the top row, and span across the center and left tiles of that row.
-  - `right span-bottom` causes the positioned element to be placed in the right column, and span across the center and bottom tiles of that column.
+- `y-end span-x-end` causes the positioned element to be placed in the end of the y column, and span across the center and end tiles of that column.
-  - `bottom span-all` causes the positioned element to be placed in the bottom row, and span across the left, center, and right tiles of that row.
+- `block-end span-all` causes the positioned element to be placed in the block end row, and span across the inline-start, center, and inline-end tiles of that row.

-- If you only specify one value, the effect is different depending on which value is set:
+If you only specify one value, the effect is different depending on which value is set:

-  - A physical side value (`top`, `bottom`, `left`, or `right`) acts as if the other value is `span-all`.
-So for example, `top` gives the same effect as `top span-all`.
+- A physical side value (`top`, `bottom`, `left`, or `right`) or axis value (y-start, y-end, x-start, x-end) acts as if the other value is `span-all`.
+For example, `top` gives the same effect as `top span-all`.
 - A logical side value (`start` or `end`) acts as if the other value is set to the same value; for example `start` gives the same effect as `start start`.
-  - A value of `center` acts as if both values are set to `center` (so, `center center`),
+- A value of `center` acts as if both values are set to `center` (so, `center center`).

 > **Note:** See the {{cssxref("inset-area")}} property for a detailed description of all the available values.
+Mixing a logical value with a physical value will invalidate the declaration.

 Let's demonstrate some of these values in action; this example uses exactly the same HTML as the previous example, except that we've included a {{htmlelement("select")}} element that allows you to change the `inset-area` value applied to the positioned element, changing its position relative to the anchor.